Deep Ellum taco war: Revolver vs. Bowls & Tacos

 As DFW.com contributor Teresa Gubbins points out on her main gig at CultureMap Dallas, there has been some national debate about cultural appropriation of Mexican food by Anglos.
 Most notably, an Anglo-run Portland burrito pop-up, quickly closed after charges of cultural appropriation and even recipe theft.

-But David Pena, the “Mexicanish” (as Rojas put it) executive chef at Bowls & Tacos, says on his own Facebook page that this isn’t about ethnicity.
+But David Pena, the executive chef at Bowls & Tacos, says on his own Facebook page that this isn’t about ethnicity.

 “White and Mexican have no part in this,” Pena wrote.
 “My tacos are mine.
 Gino’s are his.
 They are very personal and different.
 But I’ll sure as hell put my tacos up against anyone.”

-This is sort of like a cross-neighborhood rivalry, with Revolver located near the west end of Deep Ellum at 2701 Main St. (about a block from Braindead Brewing) and Bowls & Tacos toward the east end at 3400 Commerce St.
+This is sort of like a cross-neighborhood rivalry, with Revolver near the west end of Deep Ellum at 2701 Main St. (about a block from Braindead Brewing) and Bowls & Tacos toward the east end, at 3400 Commerce St.

 So far, a date and a judge for the duel haven’t been set.